Dobiasd/articles/switching_from_imperative_to_functional_programming_with_games_in_Elm.md

-# From imperative to functional game design
+# Switching from imperative to functional programming with games in Elm

 Imperative programming was my thing since I was a school boy.
+I wrote some small small games and [demoscene](http://en.wikipedia.org/wiki/Demoscene) effects, and now develop software (mainly computer vision stuff) for a living.
 Recently it was mainly C++ and some Python.
 During the last year, [David](https://raw.github.com/quchen), a good friend and Haskell guru, tried to evangelize me with the benefits of functional programming (FP).
 So I read [SICP](http://mitpress.mit.edu/sicp) and LYAH (http://learnyouahaskell.com).
 I actually understood some parts, alghough not all, and solved few and very small [toy problems](http://projecteuler.net/problems) in Scheme and Haskell, but I did not see, how one could use such a programming style voluntarily, because the imperative solutions came about an order of magnitide quicker to my mind than the functional ones did.

 Of course, in C++ I now used a bit more from the [algorithm header](http://en.cppreference.com/w/cpp/algorithm) and also tried [some functional things](http://docs.python.org/3/howto/functional.html) in Python, but I just did not feel how digging deeper into this paradigm could really be worth the trouble.
 E.g. why should I `foldr` a list if I can `for`-loop over an array?
 In retrospect it perhaps also was the uncomfortable situation of again being a complete newbie, that kept me from continuing.